nhjschulz/cfsm/README.md

 2. State implementations typically look very similar, causing some degree of code duplication.
 This is usually addressed in OO Languages by introducing base classes for states.
-C-Language doesn't offer such concepts and CFSM does not aim to mimic such OO behavior in C.
+C-Language doesn't offer such concepts and CFSM does not try to mimic such OO behavior in C-language.